 - 1. The trainees are important indicators of the success of a program.
 To ensure that the trainees maintain a certain standard of quality, attention must be given to the screening process, teaching-learning activities, and retention and promotion process. - 2.
 A minimum of three (3) trainees is required to start a residency training program.
 Sixty percent (60%) of the total number of trainees per year level must be Filipino citizens. - 3.
 The selection process of prospective trainees must be clearly described including the: - 3.1.
 Criteria for selection - 3.2.
 Admission process - 3.3.
 Persons responsible for the admission process - 3.4.
 Policies on transferees from other accredited programs - 3.5.
 Policies on foreign medical graduates - 4.
 The number of trainees must be proportionate to the: - 4.1.
 Adequacy of clinical materials - 4.2.
 Availability of consultants - 4.3.
 Other available resources - 5.
 A resident's quarter/call room must be provided to the trainees. - 6.
-The duties and responsibilities of trainees per year level, including the chief resident, must be clearly described.
+The duties and responsibilities of trainees per year level, including the chief resident, must be clearly described. - It is recommended that the chief resident should have finished 3 years of residency training for PPS HAB level III and IV.

-A. Admission Policies

-- 1. The selection of trainees should be harmonized with the institutional and departmental vision-mission-objectives.
+- A. Admission Policies - 1.
+The selection of trainees should be harmonized with the institutional and departmental visionmission-objectives.
 Transparency and equity should be observed in the selection process. - 2.
-The trainees should have a high level of understanding of the basic biomedical sciences achieved at the undergraduate level before starting the training program. - 3.
-The trainees should be oriented on the program content of the PPS-approved residency training program and the aligned institutional training manual.
-Promoted trainees should be reoriented prior to the next year level.
+The trainees should have a high level of understanding of the basic biomedical sciences achieved at the undergraduate level before starting the training program.